Education: University of Washington, Bastyr University

 Fluctuating mode – Where the percussions fluctuate between low and high settings.

-Our thoughts on these features: Dynamic modes are often available on high-end devices.
+Our thoughts on these features are as follows: Dynamic modes are often available on high-end sports massagers.
 A case in point is the Ekrin B37S, which costs $274.
-When you add the heating feature to these modes, you have a robust device.
+When you add the heating feature to these modes, you end up with a robust muscle massager.

-We also love that it’s very well equipped with 8 attachments and a carrying case.
+We also love that this FSA massage gun is very well-equipped with 8 attachments and a carrying case.

-Aura Revive comes with plethora of attachments included (some pretty unique ones).
+Aura Revive comes with a plethora of included attachments (some pretty unique ones).

 What about the other performance aspects?
 Think stall force and amplitude.

 The stall force isn’t spectacular, either.
-The device might slow down under pressure and in out test, it feels like it could only comfortably handle about 25-30lbs. of pressure.
+The device might slow down under pressure, and in our test, it feels like it could only comfortably handle about 25-30 lbs. of pressure.

-We believe bodybuilders, pro athletes, and people who prefer an aggressive massage will have to look elsewhere.
+We believe bodybuilders, pro athletes, and people who prefer a hard massager will have to look elsewhere.
 For the rest of us, ordinary folks, this is probably okay.

-It’s a quiet device that won’t disturb your peace when you are using it.
-However, it doesn’t have rubber on the handle – you may experience sweaty hands when using it.
+It’s a quiet massage gun that won’t disturb your peace.
+However, the handle is not rubberized, so you may experience sweaty hands when using it.

-We also aren’t really excited with the so-so ergonomics here.
-There is no angled handle – it’s the T-shape that can be pretty hard on your wrists.
-On the flip side, the gun is reasonably light.
-We would’ve also like a USB-C charger, but we’ll take the small wall plug provided.
+We also aren’t really excited with the more or less ergonomics here.
+It is a no-angled handle – it’s the T-shape that can be pretty hard on your wrists.
+On the flip side, this FSA massage gun is reasonably light.
+We would’ve also liked a USB-C charger, but we’ll take the small wall plug provided.

 We are not sure how well this device can stand the test of time.
 We will keep testing it to see how far it holds.

-We believe the Aura Revive is worth the $199 price tag, especially since you are getting it using the tax benefits.
-It’s available here on fsastore.comand here on the HSAstore.com.
+We believe the Aura Revive is worth the $199 price tag, especially since you can get it using tax benefits.
+It’s available on FSAstore.comand from HSAstore.com.

-Since mini massage guns are popular (they are portable and relieve muscle soreness on the go), it would be great to get a decent one with HSA or FSA benefits.
-This is because many minis simply under-deliver in terms of performance – we know, we’ve tested more than 20 minis.
+Since mini massage guns are popular (they are portable and relieve muscle soreness on the go), it would be great to get a decent HSA or FSA massage gun with your benefits.
+Many mini massage guns simply under-deliver in terms of performance—we know; we’ve tested more than 20 minis.

-For starters, it’s pretty light and weighs just 1.25 pounds.
-That is not the lightest we’ve ever seen but still pretty good if you consider the metallic body.
-The aluminum body is nice to touch and feels top-quality.
+For starters, it’s pretty light—just 1.25 pounds.
+That is not the lightest we’ve ever seen, but it’s still pretty good if you consider the metallic body.
+The aluminum body is nice to the touch and feels top-quality.

-It also came well-equipped with 4 attachments – bullet, fork, ball, and flat.
+It also came well-equipped with four attachments: bullet, fork, ball, and flat.
 The ergonomics aren’t so bad, either.
 Even though it’s T-shaped, the protruding part at the top can act as an extra gripping point.

 Since we missed the USB-C charging feature with the Aura Revive, this one gets more points for having it.
-It’s convenient, and you can even charge your device vis a power bank.
+It’s convenient; you can even charge your device via a power bank.

-ZarifaUSA’s device is perhaps the only HSA/FSA eligible mini massage gun rival to Theragun mini.
+ZarifaUSA’s mini is perhaps the only HSA / FSA-eligible massage gun mini.
+A rival to the Theragun mini.

 What about the performance of the Zarifa Mini?

-Well, we measured ~8.5mm amplitude (despite the advertised 12mm) – which is lower than Theragun mini (12mm confirmed), and Hypervolt Go and Ekrin Bantam (10mm, also confirmed).
+Well, we measured ~8.5mm amplitude (despite the advertised 12mm) – which is lower than Theragun mini (12mm we measured), and Hypervolt Go and Ekrin Bantam (10mm, also confirmed).
 This makes the Zarifa Mini feel highly vibrational.

-Our own measurement reveals the amplitude of Zarifa Mini at 8.5mm.
-Also take a look at how it looks side-by-side with Ekrin Bantam (the best mini massager in our opinion).
+Our measurement reveals Zarifa Mini’s amplitude at 8.5mm.
+Also, look at how it compares side-by-side with Ekrin Bantam (the best mini massage gun, in our opinion).

 The stall force isn’t so bad either.
-However, too much pressure and you will notice the percussions slow down considerably.
+However, the percussions slow down considerably if there is too much pressure.
 It’s probably enough stall force to massage the neck, shoulders, arms, hands, and feet.
 Don’t expect Ekrin Bantam-like stall force, but we think it should be enough for most people.

 We also love the 5-speed setup here.
-Most minis have 3-speed settings.
-With 5, the percussions are spread out well.
-Overall, this is a very good mini gun – we like it a lot, and can recommend it.
+Most minis have 3-speed settings, but with 5, the percussions are spread out well.
+Overall, this is a very good mini massage gun—we like it and can recommend it.

-ZarifaUSA’s mini retails for $149.99, but with the MGA coupon you will get 5% discount, which means $142.49.
-Not a bad deal for a HSA or FSA approved massager.
-Buy it at Zarifa store here.
+ZarifaUSA’s mini retails for $149.99, but with the MGA coupon, you will get a 5% discount, which means $142.49.
+That’s not a bad deal for an approved HSA or FSA massage gun.
+Buy it at the Zarifa store here.

-There are 2 other full-sized massage guns at Zarifa USA – the Z-Smart and Z-Smart Health+.
+Zarifa USA sells two other full-sized massage guns, the Z-Smart and Z-Smart Health+.
 They are similar in appearance but have different features.

 Zarisa Z-Smart and Z-Smart Health+.